 Avoiding passing on bacterial vaginosis to a partner

-You can still have sex whilst you are being treated for bacterial vaginosis because it's not sexually transmitted.
-However, antibiotics and cream can affect condoms and other contraception, so speak to your doctor or pharmacist who can give you more information.
+You can still have sex while you are being treated for bacterial vaginosis because it's not sexually transmitted.
+However, antibiotics and cream can affect condoms and other contraception.
+Speak to your doctor or pharmacist who can give you further information.

 Reducing the risk of getting bacterial vaginosis

 The causes of bacterial vaginosis are not fully understood, so it may not be possible to completely prevent it.
-However, you may be able to lower your risk of developing it by:
+However, you may be able to lower your risk of developing it.